Tephaany/neuron_systemstatus/README.md

 | memory         | % of memory usage                                                                     | String   | 32.1        |
 | disk           | % of disk usage                                                                       | String   | 11.5        |

+## Limitation
+Will only provide the following system status:
+OS name
+Kernel Version
+Name of your host
+Number of core
+% of CPU usage
+% of memory usage
+% of disk usage

 ## Synapses example